fu123456/SHDNet/README.md

 ## Traditional highlight detection methods

 Note that the authors of the paper [2] have not released their code.
-Thus We implemented the following specular highlight detection method using Matlab ourselves.
+Thus we have implemented their algorithm using Matlab ourselves.
 The code is in *src/highlight_detection_tmi2019*.

 The code of [3] is available at the project website [specularity-removal](https://github.com/muratkrty/specularity-removal).